Gold, platinum prices up in Azerbaijan

 By Trend

-The price of gold increased by over 3.1 manat and amounted to 2,479 manat per ounce.
+The price of gold increased by 2.5 manat and amounted to over 2,483 manat per ounce.

-The price of platinum increased by almost 3.9 manat and amounted to over 1,523 manat per ounce.
+The price of platinum increased by 2 manat and exceeded 1,527 manat per ounce.

 |